w3f/General-Grants-Program/grants/speculative/defi_flowchain.md

 * Bryan (his github handle `xlc` should be very familiar to you) is a core contributor to substrate codebase, a Polkadot community ambassador, and substrate/polkadot lecturer at `YiKuaiLianXi`.
 He has extensive experience as a full-stack developer, and was previously blockchain architect at Centrality.ai leading charge of core blockchain and associated services development (https://github.com/cennznet).
 He graduated from University of Auckland with a Bachelor of Engineering specialising in Software.

 * Bette has more than a decade product/program/project management experience (with various company awards) in software and high-tech industry.
-She was previously Product Manager at Centrality, led development of PoS public blockchain, various protocols including dex, identity & permission, asset management etc and built decentralised ecosystem (https://github.com/cennznet, https://cennznetdocs.com/, https://www.onfinality.io/).
+She was previously Product Manager at Centrality, led development of PoS public blockchain, various protocols including DeX, identity & permission, asset management etc and built decentralised ecosystem (https://github.com/cennznet, https://cennznetdocs.com/, https://www.onfinality.io/).
 She graduated from University of Auckland with a Bachelor of Engineering specialising in Software, and an MBA from University of Otago and Duke Fuqua School of Business.

 * Dr. Antonia Chen completed her PHD dissertation in Microeconomics from University of Auckland.
 She has decade long experience in tech startups, and has previously designed a dual-token economic model for a public blockchain.
 She has presented her work in various international Microeconomics conferences.
 She advises the Laminar team anything economics and modelling.

 * Tony is financial market veteran with 20+ year extensive experience as trading manager, dealer, and market maker.
-He was previously Chief Dealer of a multi-national financial institution, and has managed annual multi-billion dollar (in USD) investment porfortlio.
+He was previously Chief Dealer of a multi-national financial institution, and has managed annual multi-billion dollar (in USD) investment portfolio.
 He advises the Laminar team anything finance and trading.

 ## Team Code Repos
 * https://github.com/laminar-protocol/flowchain